 Alex studies Jo's application file.
-In a photograph from the file, a blue dress shines.
+A blue dress shines.

 INT.
 LAB - DAY

 Alex directs Finlay while they scan the latter's computer.

 Pull every file on his hard drive

 that touches upon fashion design:

 sketches, schemes, doodles.

 Anything that looks like a dress.

 Then transfer whatever's there to

 a floppy disk.